 501 King Street East is purchased as the future home of Gusto 501.
 Scheduled to open in 2018, it will take cooking on fire to new heights.

-Gusto officially welcomes Pai Northern Thai Kitchen into the family.
-They open their doors in the spring of this year.
+We officially welcome Pai Northern Thai Kitchen into the family.
+Janet Zuccarini partners with Chef Nuit and Jeff Regular to open their doors in the spring of this year.

 Gusto 54 Catering launches in July with a party that gets tongues wagging.
 Our related Commissary Kitchen starts supplying our restaurants with fresh pasta and freshly baked Italian-style breads.

-Across the street from Gusto 101, 104 Portland Street will be renovated for the launch of Chubby's Jamaican Kitchen, scheduled to open Summer 2017.
+Across the street from Gusto 101, 104 Portland Street will be renovated for the launch of Chubby's Jamaican Kitchen, scheduled to open Fall 2017.

 Our Brand Stories